Boy Scouts of America

 Order of the Arrow

-Arthur Swarthout served as chaplain at a camp one summer when he was in seminary.
+My father, Arthur Swarthout, served as chaplain at a Scout camp one summer when he was in seminary.
 He never understood why he always seemed to get stuck with the overnight trips with the troops.
 His fellow staff members were building up his nights under canvas so he could be nominated to the Order of the Arrow.
 He became an Ordeal member of Consoke Lodge in 1956.

 Consoke Lodge Flap

-Mark Swarthout was with a number of troops and worked on staff at Camp Mahonagan in West Virginia.
-His Medical Explorer Post nominated him and he became an Ordeal Member of Buckongehannon Lodge in 1975.
+Mark Swarthout was with a number of troops and worked on staff at Camp Mahonegon in West Virginia.
+My Medical Explorer Post nominated me and I became an Ordeal Member of Buckongehannon Lodge in 1975.

 Buckogehannon Lodge Flap

-During my first year at camp, one of the scoutmasters had a deer skin that he used to make a pair of knee high moccassins, complete with fringes.
+During my first year at camp, one of the scoutmasters had a deer skin that he used to make a pair of knee high moccasins, complete with fringes.
 He took a bit of the scrap and made me this buckskin pouch.
-I collected teaberry and wintergreen leaves, creating a nice smelling puch that offset some of the mildew smell of the tent.
+I collected teaberry and wintergreen leaves, creating a nice smelling pouch that offset some of the mildew smell of the tent.

 1974 Camp Mahonegon Staff - I'm on left end, middle row.